How can we help you today?

 • Planning ahead with smart, affordable tools from Network Solutions helps you build confidently without overspending.

-There’s a common belief that starting an eCommerce store just means building a website and selling items.
+There’s a common belief that starting an e-commerce store just means building a website and selling items.
 Sure, it’s cheaper than opening a brick-and-mortar business, but there are still costs to consider.
-Yes, you’ll need a domain name and website hosting, but that’s not entirely it.
-Perhaps, you’ll want to invest in accounting software and marketing for your business to bloom, and suddenly, your expenses add up.
+Yes, you’ll need a domain name and website hosting, but that’s not the end of it.
+Perhaps you’ll want to invest in accounting software and marketing for your business to bloom, and suddenly, your expenses just seem to add up.

-In 2025, online business startup costs can range from $1,000 to over $60,000, depending on your business model and tools.
+In the U.S., new businesses spend about $40,000 on average in their first year.
+Online businesses often cost less, but expenses can still vary based on your business idea, setup, and tools.
 That may sound like a lot, but you don’t have to spend a fortune if you know how to play your game right.

 That’s why we’re here to help you navigate the typical costs and go over ways to keep your expenses low while building a successful business online.